On-Page SEO

 How to add anchor text?

-This process is almost the same for other CMS, i.e. Shopify and Wix.
+This process is almost identical in platforms like Shopify and Wix.

 Why is anchor text important?